rohansh-tty/EVA4/S6/README.md

 1. I have taken both L1 factor & weight_decay(for L2) as 1e-5.
 2. In the BN model with L1 regularization I saw a dip in validation accuracy at end.
 Whereas for L2 regularization, there was a spike in accuracy which it maintained till the end of 24 epochs.
-3. In terms of Validation Loss, one can notice the fluctuation in the curve for L1 model, while L2 it was true at the initial epochs
+3. In terms of Validation Loss, one can notice the fluctuation in the curve for L1 model, while for L2 it was true in the initial epochs.